Horse Fly Trap – Ships Quickly, Easy to Install, and Effective!

 Our horse fly trap is the best outdoor horse fly control system that money can buy!
 First disclaimer: you need female horse flies known as tabanids flying around your property and biting your beloved horses and family for it to work successfully!
 Our horse fly trap is well-designed and well-constructed for commercial and also residential use.
 If you don’t have the skills or inclination to build a horse fly trap yourself, and you want a quality horse fly trap that will reduce painful biting and vector born equine diseases, keep reading about the reason to purchase our horse fly trap today!
 Our horse fly trap uses no chemicals or electricity to catch female horse flies (the males don’t bite).
 Our horse fly trap has been scientifically proven to catch biting female horse flies better than any other commercial or government surveillance trap on the market.
 And our horse fly trap will last for many enjoyable years to come!
 If you have a sunny property with wet, damp areas, and are seeing nuisance horse flies flying about to find your horses, our horse fly trap is ideal for private and commercial horse stable yards.
 Our horse fly trap will also catch horse flies at other locations such as golf courses, botanical gardens, home gardens, meadows, ponds, swimming pools, water parks, state parks, business parks, vacation resorts, campgrounds, and RV parks.
 Start counting your acreage as one of our horse fly traps will cover about 2.5 acres or about 5 horses.

-What Can Our Horse Fly Trap Catch?
+What Does Our Horse Fly Trap Catch?

 We know it is early in our introduction, but here is our second disclaimer!
 We want you to buy our horse fly trap for the right reasons, and not have unmet expectations or misconceptions about our uniquely designed product.
 What type of fly populations will our horse fly trap help collapse?
 Our horse fly trap only catches bloodsucking flies from a specific family of flies called the Tabanidae family.
 Tabanids are horse flies which are also called green heads, deer flies, yellow flies, and black B-52 bombers.
 While many of you are seeking the “cure” to stop all flies from biting and bothering your family and horses, please remember before clicking to purchase or unpacking your shipping box that not all biting flies are horse flies.
 Even if you see flies biting your horses, they may not be real “horse flies.”
 How can you make this distinction?
-Consider the environment that true horse flies breed.
+Consider the environment where true horse flies breed.
 For example, do you or your neighbors have wet, swampy areas on your properties, the perfect habitat for horse fly eggs and larvae?
 What do the bloody wounds look like?
 If you are seeing trails of blood running down your horse’s legs rather than smaller dots of blood, you definitely have horse flies, who use their sharp mandibles to cut the skin and pump in a substance that allows the blood to flow.

 What Doesn’t Our Horse Fly Trap Catch?